 The songs themselves are like artifacts—everything has a story; significance.
 The band emerged in 2012 with the single “Jesse Got Trapped in a Coal Mine,” inspired by stories Dyer Wolf had heard of his steel-country ancestors, and Uncle John Farquhar is named after an ancient relative of Dyer Wolf’s.
 “I am sort of the one that writes…most of the songs about weird stories and shit, but this album is conceptually about members of his family,” says Vinocur of Dyer Wolf.
 “The song “Uncle John Farquhar” is a song on the album (that) I wrote, but it’s about his great-great-great grandfather.
 We didn’t set out to do that; that song didn’t get that title (until) we realized, ‘Wow, he had this relative that was a pastor in steel country in Pennsylvania, that’s what this song is about.’”

 It’s this shared love of old things that informs Goodnight, Texas’ oeuvre.
 Even in Vinocur’s previous band, blues-rock revivalists The Stone Foxes, an interest in American history and musical heritage came in handy.
 “I mean, I’ve always kind of been interested in old blues, (but it was) more from a perspective of an outsider at that point.
 Now I feel like I’m trying to…picture what it’s like to be someone from down there.”
 Even while waiting around for Dyer Wolf to text, he’s spinning some very, very old tunes—starting with a collection of Chicago blues from the ‘20s, on vinyl of course.
 “I’ve been really into Chicago blues lately,” he says.
-Next comes Charley Patton, who he comments is “even more mysterious than Robert Johnson,” a distinct note of excitement and intrigue in his voice.
+Next comes Charley Patton, who he comments is “even more mysterious than Robert Johnson.”
 Vinocur wears a dastardly Dillinger mustache, and looks pretty comfortable in it.
-His can’t-be-contained enthusiasm for records, antiques, and Charley Patton suddenly makes the mustache feel very significant.
+His enthusiasm for records, antiques, and Charley Patton makes this mustache feel very significant.

 “Dearest Sarah, I’m compelled to write with aching, fearful hands…”

 Vinocur has picked up the nearest guitar—there’s a lot of them in his apartment—and is playing the opening line from “Dearest Sarah,” Uncle John Farquhar’s standout track.
 What afternoon light there was when he sat down is now all but gone.
-It’s dark in the apartment and the words linger in the dim, ghostly air.
+The words linger in dim, ghostly air.

 “Dearest Sarah” has been a long time in the making.
 “I wrote that song like eight years ago, a little before I moved to San Francisco,” he says.
 “I had watched the Ken Burns Civil War series at different intervals throughout my life, but I watched it again when I was 19 or 20, and yeah…that letter came on, and it’s so powerful.”
 He’s referring to the now-famous letter written from Union officer Sullivan Ballou to his wife just a week before his death, the text for which is featured prominently in the Ken Burns documentary.
 “It’s…the most American, patriotic, beautiful reminder of why we live here.
 It’s just so gorgeous.